 Hidden cameras are being employed at various places without the user being aware.
 As a result, such data can be exploited and can be used unethically, compromising the data of unaware citizens.

-This not only violates an individual’s right to privacy but also infringes his right to information.
+This violates an individual’s right to privacy and infringes his right to information.
 For example, a pizza restaurant in Norway was found to be using facial recognition technology with hidden cameras for delivering gendered advertising.
 Such instances can greatly harm the reputation of the firms carrying out such illegal activities.

 Conclusion